-We are exposed to the credit and liquidity risk of our customers, and to credit exposure in weakened markets, which could result in material losses.
+We are exposed to the credit and liquidity risk of our customers, and to credit exposure in weakened markets, which could result in material losses

 Most of our sales are made on an open credit basis.
 Beyond our open credit arrangements, we have also experienced demands for customer financing and deferred payments due to, among other things, macro-economic conditions.
-To respond to this demand, our customer financing activities have increased and will likely continue to increase in the future.
 Increases in deferred payments result in payments being made over time, negatively impacting our short-term cash flows, and subject us to risk of non-payment by our customers, including as a result of insolvency.
 We monitor customer payment capability in granting such financing arrangements, seek to limit the amounts to what we believe customers can pay and maintain reserves we believe are adequate to cover exposure for doubtful accounts to mitigate credit risks of these customers.
 However, there can be no assurance that these programs will be effective in reducing our credit risks.
 To the degree that turmoil in the credit markets makes it more difficult for some customers to obtain financing, those customers' ability to pay could be adversely impacted, which in turn could have a material adverse impact on our business, operating results, and financial condition.